 When hard water enters your home through your plumbing system, your water using appliances will usually get a buildup of minerals often called limescale.
 Hardness minerals, or limescale, can build up in these devices over time causing a blockage.
 This blockage may prevent water using appliances from functioning correctly, reduce water pressure, and can eventually cause failure.
 Hard water can also cause corrosion on and in all metal components (in addition to oxidizers such as chlorine and chloramines added by the city).
 If your appliances and plumbing system fails, you will incur additional unexpected expenses in replacement, not to mention the devastating damage caused by a plumbing leak.
 Appliances most affected by hard water are your dishwasher, washing machine, and your water heater.
 Have an ice maker?
 That can be affected as well.
 In most cases, plumbing replacement is both invasive and very costly.

 6. Working Harder To Clean

-The minerals in hard water will interfere with soaps ability to create a good lather.
+The minerals in the water will interfere with the soaps ability to create a good lather.
 This lather does most of the cleaning efforts for you.
 When your water is hard, the soap will typically not do its job properly.
 Many soap manufacturers are now adding chemicals to assist in this process.
 They have their side effects as well.
 We will discuss chemical sudsing in our future posts.